-The twist and rip method is when you take a section of hair, twist it a couple of times, then separate the tips and pull them apart.
+The twist and rip method is when you take two sections of hair, twist them together a couple of times, then separate the tips and pull them apart.
 You have to pull the ends far enough so that a knot forms a knot close to the scalp.
 Repeat the process until the entire strand is knotted completely.

 - This method is easy if you’re making your own dreads.
 T&R doesn’t require the use of any tools (other than your hands) and you can get friends to help you do the parts that are difficult to reach.

 - You have full control over the sectioning of your hair.

 - T&R doesn’t cause too much damage to your hair (when compared to most other methods).

 - Not much length is lost during the installation process.
 The locs will shrink over the next three to twelve months.

 - Those with short hair may have locs that loosen up quickly because the installation process doesn’t give you knots that are too firm or tight.
 The less hair you have, the easier that it is for it to unravel.

 - Starting your locs with the twist & rip method will give you a frizzy and messy look for a long time.
 You can try to palm roll to tame the frizz but it’s going to look wild for some time.

 - Starting your locs with T&R can be a very time-consuming process and cause pain on your scalp.

 - This method works best for those who have long, straight, and thin hair.
 Oftentimes, Caucasians, Hispanics, and Asians use this method because it works really well with their hair texture.